-Our Computer Science program has a solid theoretical foundation with mobile app development, gaming, robotics, and software development team projects.
+Our Computer Science program is for people who want to creatively solve problems.
+It has a solid theoretical foundation along with mobile app development, gaming, robotics, and software development team projects.

 Our Information Technology is the only Information Technology BS degree program of its kind in Nebraska.
+It is for people interested in working with technology and helping people.
 It has web development, system administration and security, and general IT degree options.